Five Bridgerton-inspired mocktails for your tea party with elderflower, lavender, rose, and hibiscus. Perfect for bridal showers and Easter brunch.

 Can I make these mocktails ahead of time for a party?

-Partially.
+Mostly, yes.
 Brew and cool all teas 1-2 days ahead.
 Make syrups up to 2 weeks ahead.
-Juice citrus and cucumber the morning of your event (both oxidize within 4-6 hours and lose brightness).
-Build individual drinks as guests arrive, or set up a self-serve station with labeled bottles of tea, syrup, sparkling water, and garnish trays.
-Do not pre-mix drinks with sparkling water or tonic, they will go flat.
-The strawberry rose refresher can be batched without the ginger beer topper, which guests add themselves.
+Juice citrus and cucumber the morning of your event since both oxidize within 4-6 hours and lose their brightness.
+Build individual drinks as guests arrive, or set up a self-serve station with labeled bottles and a garnish tray.
+One thing you cannot do ahead: pre-mix anything with sparkling water or tonic.
+It goes flat.
+The strawberry rose refresher batches well without the ginger beer, which guests top off themselves.

 Where can I find edible flowers and violet syrup?